FAIRplus/the-fair-cookbook/content/recipes/infrastructure/fair-api_matched.md

 Edits to the file will update the view **in real time**, and the view may be used to craft/test API requests.

 ### Step 2: Beginning an OpenAPI specification
-We start by annotating useful descriptions for the API in the `info` field, this includes adding descriptors, version, license, and contact informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion.
+We start by annotating useful descriptions for the API in the `info` field, this includes adding descriptors, version, license, and contact informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion.
 This gives your API an identity and this way it can be used in OpenAPI catalogs, for which there are several including [SmartAPI](https://smart-api.info(URL_TO_INSERT_RECORD http://smart-api.info)/), making it possible to find your own APIs.

 The `servers` field has the base url(s) for accessing the API we're about to describe.